AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 This gives us a formula to convert yaw and pitch values to a 3-dimensional directional vector that we can use for looking around.

 We've set up the scene world so everything's positioned in the direction of the negative z-axis.
 However, if we look at the x and z triangle we see that the $\theta$ of 0 results in the camera's direction vector to point towards the positive x-axis.
 To make sure the camera points towards the negative z-axis by default we can give the yaw a default value of a 90 degree **clockwise** rotation.
-Positive degrees rotate **counter-clockwise** so we set the default yaw value to
+Positive degrees rotate **counter-clockwise** so we set the default yaw value to.

-To make sure the camera points towards the negative z-axis by default, we can give the yaw a default value of a 90 degree clockwise rotation.
-Positive degrees rotate counter-clockwise so we set the default yaw value to:

 `yaw = -90.0f;`